It's rarely that Britain First activists meet hostile reactions from members of the public, as the majority support our patriotic message.

 The team rounded off the day with a well-earned meal and drinks in a nearby pub.

-From Britain First in West Dorset - a patriotic Christmas to all!Share this post on social media or signup for emails:
+From Britain First in West Dorset - a patriotic Christmas to all!Share this post on social media: